Robert J. Shiller: Career and views

 In 2011 he attained the Bloomberg 50 most influential people in global finance ranking list.
 In 2012, Thomson Reuters named him a contender for that year's Nobel Prize in Economics, citing his "pioneering contributions to financial market volatility and the dynamics of asset prices".

 On October 14, 2013, it was announced that Shiller had received the 2013 Nobel Prize in Economics alongside Eugene Fama and Lars Peter Hansen.

 His lecture at the prize ceremony explained why markets are not efficient.
 He presented an argument on why Eugene Fama's Efficient Market Hypothesis (EMH) was fallacious.
 EMH postulates that the present value of an asset reflects the efficient incorporation of information into prices.
-According to Shiller, the results of the movement of the market are extremely erratic, unlike Fama's assertion where the movement would be smoother if it would reflect the intrinsic value of the assets.
+According to Shiller, the results of the movement of the market are extremely erratic, unlike Fama's assertion where the movement would be smoother if it would reflect the intrinsic value of the assets: the "excess volatility puzzle".
 The results of the graphs provided by Shiller showed a clear aberration from that of the Efficient Market Hypothesis.
 For example, the dividend growth had been 2% per year on stocks.
 However, it contradicted the EMH since the growth did not reflect the expected dividends.
 It is further explained by Shiller's Linearized Present Value model, which is a result of collaboration with his colleague and former student John Campbell, that only one-half to one-third of the fluctuations in the stock market are explained by the expected dividends model.
 Also, in the lecture, Shiller pointed out that variables such as interest rates and building costs did not explain the movement of the housing market.

 On the other hand, Shiller believes that more information regarding the asset market is crucial for its efficiency.
-Additionally, he alluded to John Maynard Keynes’s explanation of stock markets to point out the irrationality of people while making decisions.
+Additionally, he alluded to John Maynard Keynes's explanation of stock markets to point out the irrationality of people while making decisions.
 Keynes compared the stock market to a beauty contest where people instead of betting on who they find attractive, bet on the contestant who the majority of people find attractive.
 Therefore, he believes that people do not use complicated mathematical calculations and a sophisticated economic model while participating in the asset market.
 He argued that a huge set of data is required for the market to operate efficiently.
 Since there were very minuscule data available on the asset markets for his research, let alone for the common people, he developed the Case-Shiller index that provides information about the trends in home prices.
 Thus, he added that the use of modern technology can benefit economists to accrue data of broader asset classes that will make the market more information-based and the prices more efficient.

 In interviews in June 2015, Shiller warned of the potential of a stock market crash.
 In August 2015, after a flash crash in individual stocks, he continued to see bubbly conditions in stocks, bonds and housing.

 In 2015, the Council for Economic Education honored Shiller with its Visionary Award.